Mmat97/TopCityEntertainment/README.md

 **NOTE 4:** Currently focusing on Football, Soccer and Baseball stadiums

-**NOTE 5:** Comic-con data and Dave Chapelle Events do not come from wikipedia
+**NOTE 5:** Comic-con data, Dave Chapelle Events, and Ariana Grande do not come from wikipedia